camunda/camunda-docs/docs/reference/supported-environments.md

 description: "Find out where to run Camunda 8 components for SaaS and Self-Managed, including Optimize for both Camunda 8 and Camunda 7."
 ---

+The supported environments page lists tested and compatible environments, deployment options, and component dependencies for successfully running Camunda 8.

+**If the particular technology is not listed, we are unable to resolve issues or provide guidance on integration.** You may [raise a feature request](/contact) that will be evaluated by our product teams to provide official support from Camunda.

+Recommendations are denoted with [recommended], however, other options are supported as well.

 :::note
 The versions listed on this page are the minimum version required if appended with a `+`.